 There are 2 ways to earn money from a bond: interest and capital gains.
-Interest and short-term capital gains are taxed as ordinary income, while long-term capital gains are generally taxed at a lower rate.
+Interest and short-term capital gains are taxed as ordinary income, while long-term capital gains are taxed at a lower rate.
 While this is simple enough, bond taxation is complex because there are several considerations that require different tax treatments, especially if the bonds were purchased in the secondary market:

 - accrued interest

 - whether the bond is an original discount or coupon bond

 - whether the bond was acquired at a market discount or premium

 This article discusses the general principles of the taxation of bonds.
 There are many specific rules in the tax code regarding bonds, especially for bonds issued or bought before 1994, but most of these rules result in only minor changes from the rules that apply today.

 The interest from most municipal bonds is tax-free, if they are in registered form.
 However, if the bonds are federally guaranteed, then they are generally taxable.
 Private activity bonds — where at least 10% of the bond proceeds goes to a private business whose property secures the issue or where the lesser of 5% of the proceeds or $5 billion benefit nongovernmental parties — is also usually taxable, except for qualified bonds, such as qualified student loan bonds, exempt facility bonds, enterprise zone facility bonds, qualified small issue bonds, qualified redevelopment bonds, qualified mortgage bonds, and qualified bonds issued by charitable organizations and hospitals.
 However, the tax-exempt interest on qualified private activity bonds may be treated as a tax preference item when calculating the alternative minimum tax; only some qualified bonds are exempt from the AMT.
 The tax status of the private activity bond can be obtained from the issuer and will also be reported on Form 1099-INT, Interest Income, which is sent to taxpayers earning interest annually.